jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/genetic-programming.rst

     * ``If mitosis == 1 then malignant else benign``?

-* It would take careful study and a deep understanding of the problem to build a classifier by hand
+* It would take careful study and a deep understanding of the problem to build a classifier manually
 * However, AI and Machine Learning are often used to automate the process of building a classifier

     * The AI and Machine Learning would try to generalize trends that exists in the observations within the data